RAILROAD SIGNALS of the U.S.

 A couple of dwarf CPL signals at Bailey's wye in Baltimore MD, just south of Camden Station.

-Position Color Light signals (PCL’s) were an adaptation of the Pennsy PL signals, where they colorized the signals.
+PCL signals are an adaptation of the Pennsy PL signals, where they have been "colorized".
 So far, Amtrak has been content with keeping them around, altho they have been experimenting with LED's south of the Susquehanna River bridge.
 To accomplish the change from PL to PCL, they had to eliminate the center head.
-They had to do this, because each head was capable of only displaying one color, or aspect, and that wouldn't work when the signal had to display "green", "yellow", and "red" aspects.
-I guess, since the N&W colorized their PL's, we have to call them PCL's to, but there is no general agreement on whether they should be called CPL's or PCL's.
+They had to do this, because the Pennsy PL signal only displays one color, yellow.
+So what to do with the center lamp when displaying the red or green aspects?
+I guess, since the N&W colorized their PL's, we could call them PCL's to, but there is no general agreement on whether they should be called CPL's or PCL's, although most do call them CPL's.

-south end of the Halethorpe MARC station (SW suburban Baltimore), and a pair in
+Amtrak PCL's at the south end of the Halethorpe MARC station (SW suburban Baltimore), and a pair in Wilmington with LED's.

 REFERENCES: